divijg19/Juniper/README.md

     /source file="data.csv" type="scatter"
 🛠️ Architecture (How it works)

-Vertex is not a wrapper around TeX.
+Juniper is not a wrapper around TeX.
 It is a completely new engine built on four distinct stages:

 1. Lexing & Parsing (/src/parser)